commanderx16/x16-docs/X16 Reference - 03 - BASIC.md

 |-|-|-|-|-|-|-|-|-|-|-|-|-|-|
 | Release | C | C&#9839; | D | D&#9839; | E | F | F&#9839; | G | G&#9839; | A | A&#9839; | B | no-op |

-Notes can also be represented by negative numbers to skip retriggering, and will thus glide to another note without restarting the playback of the note.
+Notes can also be represented by negative numbers to skip retriggering, and will thus snap to another note without restarting the playback of the note.

-**EXAMPLE of FMNOTE statement**
+**EXAMPLE of FMNOTE statement:**
 ```BASIC
 0 FMINST 1,64 : REM LOAD SOPRANO SAX
 10 FMNOTE 1,$4A : REM PLAYS CONCERT A